 Earth Day is around the corner.
-Here’s our Best Of list for environmental news.
+Here’s our Best-Of list for environmental news sites.

 The environmental journalism spectrum is massive, and it can cover everything from endangered species to the chemicals under your kitchen sink.

 Take climate change.
 This topic alone covers a great deal, including:

 - The price and availability of seafood, especially shellfish, hampered by ocean acidification

 - Where to build infrastructure like roads and community pump stations as future sea levels rise

 - Coral reef decline and its impact on tourism and fishing

 - Policy regarding incentives in solar and wind energy to reduce fossil fuels like coal-burning power plant emissions